Tonis81/SignesPastor/index.md

-3.V.
-Oncina-Cánovas A. and, G. Riutort, R. Soler-Blasco, Z. Iriza A.and Barroeta, A. Fernández-Somoano, A. Tardón, M. Vrijheid M. andGuxens and A. J. Signes-Pastor, Pro-vegetarian dietary patterns and metal exposure in children of 4-5-years from the infancia y medio ambiente cohort (INMA), *SEE, Porto, Portugal* (5-8 septiembre 2023).
+3.A.
+Oncina Canovas, J. Vioque, G. Riutort, R. Soler-Blasco, A. Iriza, Z. Barroeta, A. Fernández-Somoano, A. Tardón, M. Vrijheid M. andGuxens and A. J. Signes-Pastor, Pro-vegetarian dietary patterns and metal exposure in children of 4-5-years from the infancia y medio ambiente cohort (INMA), *SEE, Porto, Portugal* (5-8 septiembre 2023).

-4.V.
-Oncina-Cánovas A. and, G. Riutort, R. Soler-Blasco, Z. Iriza A.and Barroeta, A. Fernández-Somoano, A. Tardón, M. Vrijheid M. andGuxens and A. J. Signes-Pastor, Pro-vegetarian dietary patterns and metal exposure in children of 4-5-years from the infancia y medio ambiente cohort (INMA), *ISEE, Kachsiung, Taiwan* (17-21 September 2023).
+4.A.
+Oncina-Cánovas, J. Vioque, G. Riutort, R. Soler-Blasco, A. Iriza, Z. Barroeta, A. Fernández-Somoano, A. Tardón, M. Vrijheid M. andGuxens and A. J. Signes-Pastor, Pro-vegetarian dietary patterns and metal exposure in children of 4-5-years from the infancia y medio ambiente cohort (INMA), *ISEE, Kachsiung, Taiwan* (17-21 September 2023).